Semistability of cubulated groups: Reducing to one-ended halfspaces

-\begin{lem} The $\Gamma_0$-stabilizer of any pair of vertices in $C(\cP_0)$ is finite. \end{lem} \begin{proof} If $\fa\in\cP_0$ is a component of $\h_0-g\fc_0$, then the $\Gamma_0$-stabilizer of $\fa$ is contained in the $\Gamma_0$-stabilizer of the finite set of edges that join $\fa$ to $g\fc_0$, and this stabilizer is finite since $\Gamma$ acts properly on $X$.
+\begin{lem} The $\Gamma_0$-stabilizer of any pair of cubes in $C(\cP_0)$ is finite. \end{lem} \begin{proof} If $\fa\in\cP_0$ is a component of $\h_0-g\fc_0$, then the $\Gamma_0$-stabilizer of $\fa$ is contained in the $\Gamma_0$-stabilizer of the finite set of edges that join $\fa$ to $g\fc_0$, and this stabilizer is finite since $\Gamma$ acts properly on $X$.
 It follows from Proposition \ref{prop:cubing}\ref{item:halfspace} that $\Gamma_0$ has finite hyperplane stabilizers in $C(\cP_0)$.
-The lemma then follows because the $\Gamma_0$-stabilizer of a pair of vertices in $C(\cP_0)$ stabilizes the finite set of hyperplanes that separate them. \end{proof}
+The lemma then follows because the $\Gamma_0$-stabilizer of a pair of cubes in $C(\cP_0)$ stabilizes the finite set of hyperplanes that intersect or separate them. \end{proof}